Joint IACAP/AISB Conference on Philosophy of Computing and AI (IACAP/AISB-25)

 1-3 July 2025, University of Twente, NL

-On 30 June, 4TU.ethics will host a workshop on AI and neurotechnology at the University of Twente that will directly precede the conference.
-This workshop, organised in conjunction with member societies IACAP and AISB, also comprises the formal opening of the joint IACAP-AISB conference.
-The conference will include symposia, talks, posters, and panels on a range of topics from AI to computing.
-The 4TU.ethics workshop will give space to consider AI and neurotechnology ethics before an already exciting programme of events.
+On 30 June, 4TU.ethics hosted a workshop on AI and neurotechnology at the University of Twente that will directly precede the conference.
+This workshop, organised in conjunction with member societies IACAP and AISB, also comprised the formal opening of the joint IACAP-AISB conference.
+The conference included symposia, talks, posters, and panels on a range of topics from AI to computing.
+The 4TU.ethics workshop provided space to consider AI and neurotechnology ethics before an already exciting programme of events.
+The workshop was planned in association with this special issue on NeuroAI.

 Deadline for Symposia submissions was January 15, 2025.